basdirks/dragonfly/README.md

 An application consists of:

 - types: sets of values,
-- models: the structure of entities,
+- enums: sets of predefined strings,
-- enums: predefined string values,
+- models: how data is stored,
-- queries: subsets of data,
+- queries: retrieving stored data,
-- routes: the logical structure,
+- routes: tying components to endpoints,
 - components: the user interface.

 Unimplemented: